 - Medical Assistant* (degree/certificate)

 - Medical Office Assistant* (degree/certificate)

 - 18 years or older

 - Have earned less than an Associates Degree

-- Completion of the FAFSA (free application for federal student aid) or that shows financial need
+- Completion of the FAFSA (Free Application for Federal Student Aid) or WASFA (WA Application for State Financial Aid) that shows financial need

 - Willing to enroll in a 2-3 credit OG support class* during the academic year you are receiving OG funding.

 *This class has not been offered lately, and it is not anticipated to be offered in the near future.